nnoromiv/brain-activity-pattern-differences-in-ADHD/README.md

    - Normalize or standardize the data as needed.

 2. **Addressing Gender Bias**:
-   - Analyze the data for gender-based differences in ADHD diagnosis.
+   - Analyze the data for gender-based differences in `ADHD` diagnosis.
    - Ensure the dataset is balanced in terms of sex and diagnosis labels.
    - Use techniques like stratified sampling or oversampling (e.g., SMOTE) to address imbalances.

 3. **Model Development**:
    - Build a model to predict:
      - **Sex** (binary classification: male/female).
-     - **ADHD diagnosis** (binary classification: ADHD/no ADHD).
+     - **ADHD diagnosis** (binary classification: ADHD/NO ADHD).
-   - Consider using multi-task learning or separate models for each task.
-   - Use interpretable models (e.g., decision trees, logistic regression) or post-hoc explainability tools (e.g., SHAP, LIME) for complex models like neural networks or ensemble methods.

 4. **Bias Mitigation**:
    - Evaluate the model’s performance across genders to ensure fairness.
    - Use fairness metrics (e.g., equal opportunity, demographic parity) to detect and mitigate bias.
-   - Adjust the model or data if bias is detected (e.g., reweighting samples, adversarial debiasing).
+   - Adjust the model or data if bias is detected.

 5. **Model Explainability**:
-   - Use SHAP (SHapley Additive exPlanations) or LIME (Local Interpretable Model-agnostic Explanations) to explain the model’s predictions.
+   - Use `SHAP` (SHapley Additive exPlanations) or `LIME` (Local Interpretable Model-agnostic Explanations) to explain the model’s predictions.
    - Ensure that the model’s decisions are interpretable and can be justified to stakeholders (e.g., doctors, patients).

 6. **Evaluation**: